Collection of Information

 Disclosure of information

-Digit People Limited may pass your personal data between companies within the group in order to respond to enquiries or for the purpose of marketing communications.
-In addition, Digit People Limited may on occasion pass your details on to selected third parties outside the group for the purpose of specific marketing communications unless you have opted out of receiving such communications.
+InfoSec Scotland may pass your personal data between companies within the group in order to respond to enquiries or for the purpose of marketing communications.
+In addition, InfoSec Scotland may on occasion pass your details on to selected third parties outside the group for the purpose of specific marketing communications unless you have opted out of receiving such communications.

 Subject Access Requests

 You have the right to see what personal data we hold about you.
-To obtain a copy of the personal information that we hold about you, please write to us: Data Manager, Digit People Limited, 8 Albany Street, Edinburgh, EH1 3QB.
-Please be aware that we reserve the right to charge a fee of up to £10 for any such request.
+To obtain a copy of the personal information that we hold about you, please email us with any such request to [email protected]

 Given that the Internet is a global environment, using it to collect and process personal data necessarily involves the transmission of data on an international scale.
 This means, for instance, that data you pass to us may be processed outside the European Economic Area, although the data will always be held securely and in-line with the requirements of UK data protection legislation.
 By communicating electronically with us, you acknowledge and consent to our processing of personal data in this way.